 Visually, I did find this film pleasing.
 There are many bright colours and stunning locations, such as nice-looking beaches, which are great backdrops.
 While the visuals are great, I was highly distracted multiple times thanks to a boom microphone entering the frame not once but four times!
 I was shocked to see this was included in the final cut, especially as some of these boom mic moments happen during the film’s most touching and dramatic moments, making this feature feel extremely unpolished and rushed.

 Overall, if you’re seeking a mushy teen romance with some pleasing retro aspects, pop music and time travel, this might be a wonderful film to experience.
-Visually, this film is fairly pleasing with backdrops such as stunning beaches.
+Visually, this film is fairly pleasing, with backdrops such as stunning beaches.
 However, the film is far from perfect, with a leading character with many unlikeable moments and a plot that creates more questions than realistic values and answers.
-While visuals are strong, the film feels rushed and unpolished thanks to a surprising boom microphone during four key scenes, distracting and baffling me.
-Press Play (2022) is Now Available in Australian Cinemas.
+While the visuals are strong, the film feels rushed and unpolished thanks to a surprising boom microphone during four key scenes, distracting and baffling me.